zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 <img src="/assets/uacme-log4.PNG" width="800" alt="Log 4 (20:43:58.449 UTC): Execution of Windows Task Managere">

 * The bypass tool Akagi_64.exe launched the Windows Task Manager (Taskmgr.exe) from C:\Windows\System32.
+* If you check the command line, you can see the command `Akagi_64.exe  59 cmd.exe` and parameters.
+  * The `59` in the parameters is the method to bypass.
+You can find this method and others [on v3.2x README](https://github.com/hfiref0x/UACME/blob/v3.2.x/README.md).
+This is an old event log and uses an older version of UACME[^4].
+  * The second parameter is `cmd.exe`, which is the target application to start as elevated.
 * Task Manager was executed with a "High" integrity level, signifying administrative privileges.
-This behavior is unusual for attackers as it can alert the user to unauthorized activities.
-It suggests the attacker may have intended to observe running processes or terminate security tools, along with initiating a child process with high privileges.

 ```plaintext
 **Phase 1: Completed pre-decoding.